ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 *   In case you choose to close the instance, you have separate options to Stop and Terminate the instance.
 Stopping the instance would keep the data (picked peaks) intact in the machine and the instance can be later resumed (soon to be available on Polly).
 If the tab is closed without Terminating or Stopping the instance, it would continue to run in the background.

 *   In case of termination of instance, the data would not remain intact in the machine.
-You would have to add the files again from the Project to perform the analysis.
+You would have to add the files again from the Workspace to perform the analysis.

 **Note**:

-*    Make sure you transfer your results to the project before selecting the terminate option.
+*    Make sure you transfer your results to the workspace before selecting the terminate option.

 ![Termination](../../img/El-MAVEN/Termination.png) <center>**Figure 10.** Instance Termination</center>